Artist

 How much does Taylor Swift make in a year?

-Taylor Swift is modeled at $28M-$66M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Taylor Swift is estimated at $28M-$66M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Taylor Swift still make money?